 How to travel between Miyazaki and Tokyo

-JAL, ANA, Solaseed Air and Jetstar Japan operate numerous flights per day between Tokyo (Jetstar uses Narita Airport while the other airlines use Haneda Airport) and Miyazaki Airport.
+JAL, ANA, Solaseed Air, Jetstar Japan and Peach Aviation operate numerous flights per day between Tokyo (Jetstar and Peach use Narita Airport while the other airlines use Haneda Airport) and Miyazaki Airport.
 Flight duration is just under two hours.
 The regular one way fare by ANA and JAL is around 41,000 yen, however, discount tickets are usually available for between 13,000 and 27,000 yen.
-The fares by Solaseed Air are typically around 20% lower, while one way fares by Jetstar Japan start around 7000 yen.
+The fares by Solaseed Air are typically around 20% lower, while one way fares by Jetstar and Peach start around 7000 yen.

 By train and relay bus

 Take the JR Tokaido/Sanyo/Kyushu Shinkansen from Tokyo to Shin-Yatsushiro Station with one transfer of trains along the way, typically at Shin-Osaka or Hakata Station.
 From Shin-Yatsushiro, take the relay bus to Miyazaki.
 The entire one way trip takes about 8.5 hours and costs around 30,000 yen.